7 Holistic Ways To Deal With Anxiety During Pregnancy

 She's right.
 The longest three months of my entire life was the first trimester of my recent pregnancy.
 Not only was I nauseous (so nauseous) and exhausted (so, so exhausted), but as a highly anxious person, I found it incredibly challenging to simply be present in the moment.
 Instead of feeling joy for this amazing blessing, I was caught in a constant game of worry whack-a-mole, wondering, "What is that pain?"
 "Is the baby OK?"
 "What is that smell?"
 "Where is my bed?"

 The uncertainty of the first trimester can make it an anxiety-provoking time for many, but this pregnancy was especially tough for me.
-Just two months before our positive test, my husband and I had suffered a miscarriage, and I was struggling to separate the two experiences.
+Just two months before our positive test, my husband and I had suffered a pregnancy loss, and I was struggling to separate the two experiences.
 Every day I would wonder if the baby was OK, fearful it would happen again.

 I prayed for a magic pill to make my worrying go away.
 I prayed it would just get easier as time went on.
 But the more I tried to fight or deny my anxiety, the worse I felt.
 I knew it was time to try a different approach.